slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ![Threats covered by each step](/images/v1.0/supply-chain-threats-build-verification.svg)

+See [Terminology](terminology.md) for an explanation of supply chain model and [Threats & mitigations](threats.md) for a detailed explanation of each threat.

-Note: This section assumes that the provenance is in the recommended [provenance format](/provenance/v1).
+**Note:** This section assumes that the provenance is in the recommended [provenance format](/provenance/v1).
 If it is not, then the verifier SHOULD perform equivalent checks on provenance fields that correspond to the ones referenced here.